Overall department average improves for ninth consecutive year

 Stansbury led the Knights' successful transition from Conference USA to the American Athletic Conference in 2013-14.
 Included in UCF's first season in the new league were three conference championships.
 The Knights won the first-ever American Athletic Conference titles in football, women's soccer and softball.
 On the gridiron, the Knights had a historic season.
 UCF went 12-1, won a BCS game defeating Baylor 52-42 in the Tostitos Fiesta Bowl and finished the season at No. 10 in the Associated Press poll.

 In the classroom, UCF has extended an incredible run of academic success under Stansbury's leadership.
 UCF student-athletes set a school record with a 3.17 grade-point average (GPA) in the 2012-13 academic year.
-After the 2013-14 academic year, the Knights have now put together 13 consecutive terms with a department GPA of 3.0 or better, while 14 of the Knights' 16 teams were at or above a 3.0 for the 2014 spring term.
-More than 63 percent (233) of UCF student-athletes posted a GPA of 3.0 or better, while 33 were at a perfect 4.0 in 2014.
+After the 2014-15 academic year, the Knights have now put together 15 consecutive terms with a department GPA of 3.0 or better.

 During 2012-13, UCF won three Conference USA championships and the school's first-ever NCAA Championship.
 The women's soccer, women's indoor track and field and women's outdoor track and field programs all won league titles.
 Sprinter Aurieyall Scott took the 60-meter dash crown at the 2013 NCAA Indoor Track and Field Championships.
 The Knights' football program won the C-USA East Division title and won a bowl game for the second time in school history.
 In addition, both the volleyball and women's basketball programs advanced to their respective Conference USA Championship games.